gaikwadapurva/Problems-Vs.-Algorithms/Explanation_5.md

 Time Complexity: The time complexity of the algorithm here is O(mn) where m is the length that is being searched for or being inserted into the trie, and n is the total number of words in the trie.

-Space Complexity: Worst case space complexity would be there would be no words with common characters between them, i.e., O(n).
+Space Complexity: Worst case space complexity would be when there would be no words with common characters between them, i.e., O(n).